Constraints¶

 Connected-component merging

-When sat() is called with an expression containing variables that already have constraints, ALL connected BDDs are conjoined into a single combined BDD.
+when sat() is called with an expression containing variables that already have constraints, ALL connected BDDs are conjoined into a single combined BDD.
 This ensures that multiple sat() calls sharing variables form a single constraint network — binding any variable propagates through all constraints in the network.

 Builtins¶